almightypu5h/terminal-portfolio/README.md

 - **Highlighted Text**: Important information stands out with color coding and formatting
 - **Mobile-Friendly**: Optimized font sizes and interface elements for small screens
 - **Touch Compatible**: Works well on touchscreen devices with swipe gestures and virtual keyboard
-- **Enhanced Mobile Input**: Full-width keyboard button and improved touch input handling
+- **Enhanced Mobile Input**: Visible text input field and tap-anywhere interaction
+- **Intuitive Interface**: Visual cues and instructions for new users

 ## 🚀 Available Commands